The "Useful Apps Club"

 Opportunity to ask questions, and help select themes we explore

-In addition to this "learning" material, members of the Useful Apps Club will be able to ask questions about any of the Apps we are exploring, and get answers from the Tech-enhanced Life analyst team.
+In addition to this "learning" material, once we start Semester 2, members of the Useful Apps Club will be able to ask questions about any of the Apps we are exploring, and get answers from the Tech-enhanced Life analyst team.

-We have quite a list of interesting topics and themes we plan to explore over the next 12 months.
+We have quite a list of interesting topics and themes we plan to explore in the future.
 As a member, you will get to help decide the order we explore them in if you wish, and suggest themes you would especially like us to explore.

 Who Does the Research?